paladin-t/bitty/docs/documents/manual.md

 * `rumble(index, lowHz = 100[, hiHz, ms = 100])`: rumbles the specific gamepad, if an actual hardware is binded to any key of the gamepad entity
 	* `index`: the gamepad index, starts from 1

 For the `button` parameter, 0, 1, 2, 3, 4, 5 are for Left, Right, Up, Down, A, B respectively.
+Seealso the "Gamepad" example under the "Primitives" category.

 ### Keyboard